d3christ/spanwiki/wiki/manual/travel.md

 <b> Conference expenses </b>

  The Spanlab may reimburse conference expenses (check with Brian for information about the annual budget).
-Possible expenses to be reimburses include:
+Possible expenses to be reimbursed include:

  1. Flights
  2. Accommodation (hotel, AirBnb, etc.)